AlexPernot/joy-of-glitching/README.md

 # joy-of-glitching
-A simple script where you upload a jpg, and you get it back, but "visually glitched".
+A simple app where you upload a jpg, and you get it back, but "visually glitched".